Motor tics

 The defining symptom of tic disorders is the presence of one or more tics.
 These tics can be classified as:

-- Motor tics: These include tics, such as head and shoulder movements, jerking of the head, twisting the neck, rolling the eyes, blinking, jerking, banging, clicking fingers, or touching things or other people.
-Motor tics tend to appear before vocal tics, although this is not always the case.
+• Motor tics: These include tics, such as head and shoulder movements, jerking of the head, twisting the neck, rolling the eyes, blinking, jerking, banging, clicking fingers, or touching things or other people.
+Motor tics appear before vocal tics, although this is not always true.

-- Vocal tics: These are sounds, such as coughing, blowing, throat clearing or grunting, or repeating words or phrases.
+• Vocal tics are sounds such as coughing, blowing, throat clearing, grunting, or repeating words or phrases.

 Tics can also be divided into the following categories:

-- Simple tics: These are sudden and fleeting tics using few muscle groups.
+• Simple tics are sudden and fleeting tics using a few muscle groups.
 Examples include nose twitching, eye darting, or throat clearing.

-Tics are usually preceded by an uncomfortable urge, such as an itch or tingle.
-While it is possible to hold back from carrying out the tic, this requires a great deal of effort and often causes tension and stress.
-Relief from these sensations is experienced upon carrying out the tic.
+An uncomfortable urge, such as an itch or tingle, usually precedes tics.
+While holding back from performing the tic is possible, this requires much effort and often causes tension and stress.
+Relief from these sensations is experienced upon performing the tic.

 The symptoms of tic disorders may: